morten-andersen/presentations/unicode/unicode.md

 |     5.0 | 2006 |    64   |  99.024 |             |
 |     6.0 | 2010 |    93   | 109.384 | 700 emojis  |

+Note: Linear B - prehistoric Greek alphabet which it took more than 50 years to decipher

 #### Version 14 currently in draft